 After graduating from U. Missouri, Raphael moved to San Francisco for graduate school to receive a PhD in Biophysics and later received an MD from the University of California, San Francisco.
 During this time Raphael got involved in many projects to help both the API and LGBTQ community.
 As the co-chair of the Hepatitis B Collaborative, he helped to create two student-run Hepatitis B testing and treatment clinics in Chinatown and Pacific Heights to help the 1 in 10 API with chronic hepatitis B in San Francisco.
 Raphael also was co-chair of Gay Asian Pacific Alliance organization (GAPA org) for two years, during which GAPA org served as Organization Grand Marshal in the SF LGBTQ Pride parade.
 During this time he also helped to create GAPA Foundation, where he later served as a founding board member and, after a three-year hiatus in Pediatrics Residency, has returned again as a board member.

 Raphael is currently working as a Pediatric Hospitalist in Community Hospitals in Hawai’i, with the goal to provide medical support to the local medically underserved API community.

 Fun Fact: Raphael is an avid reader and has read over 200 books in the last 10 years.

-Bao is a current board member committed to many of the Program efforts of GAPA Foundation.
+Bao is a current board member committed to many of the Philanthropy efforts of GAPA Foundation.
 He has a Bachelor's in Molecular & Cell Biology from UC Berkeley, and is currently a Patient Services Volunteer at Good Samaritan Hospital San Jose and a Development/Communications Coordinator and Data Analyst in the education and nonprofit sectors at Resource Area For Teaching (RAFT).
 Bao has also danced in a number of local Bay Area dance groups including Main Stacks and The Movement at UC Berkeley, and Hungry Bumz in San Jose.